Syedaaneesa/whitestrips-shop/README.md

 ## Efforts and Resources
 The project included:

-Built a custom WordPress theme reflecting the WhiteStrips-Shop brand identity
+Developed a custom WordPress theme aligned with the WhiteStrips-Shop brand identity

-Created fully responsive Elementor layouts with custom CSS for intuitive, seamless navigation
+Designed fully responsive Elementor layouts enhanced with custom CSS for smooth, intuitive navigation

-Configured essential WordPress plugins to enhance functionality, security, and overall site efficiency
+Implemented and configured essential WordPress plugins to improve functionality, security, and site performance

-Optimized images and site structure to improve load times and SEO performance
+Optimized images and site structure to enhance loading speed and SEO effectiveness

-Conducted thorough testing across devices and browsers to ensure consistent, reliable performance
+Performed comprehensive cross-browser and cross-device testing to ensure stable and consistent performance
 ## Technologies Used
 Developed on the WordPress CMS

-Designed page layouts using Elementor Page Builder
+Designed page layouts using the Elementor Page Builder

 Applied custom styling with HTML, CSS, and JavaScript

-Integrated WooCommerce for complete e-commerce functionality
+Integrated WooCommerce to deliver full e-commerce functionality

-Configured key plugins to improve performance, SEO, and site security
+Configured essential plugins to enhance performance, SEO, and website security